-- The medication must be prescribed by a physician - The parent or guardian must provide written permission to administer the medicine to the student.
-Appropriate forms are available from the school office. - The medication must come to the school office in the prescription container as put up by the pharmacist.
-Written directions from the physician or pharmacist must state the name of the patient, the name of the medicine, the dosage, the time it is to be given, and in the case of asthma or anaphylaxis episodes, a written treatment plan for managing asthma or anaphylaxis episodes of the student to or from school or school-sponsored activities - An administrator may designate school employee to administer the medication. - Each administration of prescription drugs must be documented, making a record of the student having received the medication. - Drugs must be kept in their original containers in a locked medicine cabinet.
+- The medication must be prescribed by an authorized health care professional. - The parent or guardian must provide written permission to administer the medicine to the student (additionally, for medical cannabis a written treatment plan, a copy of written certification for use of cannabis, and a signed release of school liability).
+Appropriate forms or directions are available from the school office. - The medication must come to the school office in the original container as put up by the pharmacist or provider.
+Written directions from the authorized health care professional or pharmacist must state the name of the patient, the name of the medicine, the dosage, and the time it is to be given.
+In the case of asthma, anaphylaxis episodes or cannabis, a written treatment plan for management of the student's medications to or from school or school-sponsored activities must be developed. - An administrator may designate and train a licensed school employee to administer, possess and store the medication. - Each administration of medications must be documented, making a record of the student having received the medication, the time and dosage administered. - Drugs must be kept in their original containers in a locked medicine cabinet with access limited to administratively designated personnel.